 Meeting was called to order at 11:04 AM.
 Martel, Schultz, Cook, Petersen and Windiate present.
-Dave Barr asked what the total cost of the Clerk department is, including salary.
+CITIZEN COMMENTARY: Dave Barr asked what the total cost of the Clerk department is, including salary.
 Cook will get him the details.

 Agenda Content: Motion to accept with changes passed 5-0.
 Add 4B.
 Paint Bid and 5A.
 Salary Resolutions.